QubesOS/qubes-doc/user/templates/debian/debian-upgrade.rst

 7. (Optional) Trim the new template.
 (This should :ref:`no longer be necessary <user/templates/templates:important notes>`, but it does not hurt.
-Some users have `reported <https://github.com/QubesOS/qubes-issues/issues/5055>`__ that it makes a difference.)
+Some users have :issue:`reported <5055>` that it makes a difference.)

    .. code:: bash